seangaff/SingleSyllableNouns/readme.md

 # Find Single Syllable Nouns

-This is a simple script to find single syllable nouns in an Excel Spreadsheet.
+This is a simple script to find single syllable nouns in an Excel Spreadsheet and sort them by frequency.

 Data is sourced from [wordfreqency.info](https://www.wordfrequency.info/samples.asp) where you can download a list of the top 5000 most freqent used English words.
 Wordfrequency.info uses  uses the [COCA dataset](https://www.english-corpora.org/coca/).